kaif744/TEXT-to-SQL-Chatbot/readme.md

 You must create a local secrets file to store your credentials.

+# 1. Create the folder
-Create the folder: mkdir .streamlit
+mkdir .streamlit

-Create the secrets file.
+# 2. Create the secrets file (for Windows)

-Windows: copy NUL .streamlit\secrets.toml
+copy NUL .streamlit\secrets.toml

+# 2. Create the secrets file (for macOS/Linux)
-macOS/Linux: touch .streamlit/secrets.toml
+touch .streamlit/secrets.toml

-Open the secrets.toml file and add your credentials in this format:
+Now, open the .streamlit/secrets.toml file and add your credentials in this format:

 # .streamlit/secrets.toml